coconutswallow/FieldGuide/_monsters/deadeye.md

 size: Medium
 alignment: Lawful Evil
 category: 2014 Fair Game
+creator: Colt

 description: |
-  **Deadeyes** are made from the souls of mortals claimed by devils.
-A devil imbues the soul into a corpse in the Material Plane, assigning it a bounty—a mortal who cheated the devil out of a contract.
-The deadeye reclaims its mortal body, superficially resembling a zombie, but its sockets burn with hellfire that flares brightly in the presence of its target.
-The bounty always recognizes that the deadeye has been sent to slay it.
+  Deadeyes are made from the souls of mortals that have been claimed by devils.
+A deadeye's soul is imbued into a corpse in the Material Plane by a powerful devil, and it is assigned a bounty to collect.
+This bounty is a mortal who has cheated the devil out of a contract, and who the devil seeks revenge against.
+The deadeye reclaims its mortal body and superficially resembles a zombie.
+However, instead of lifeless eyes, a deadeye's sockets burn with hellfire and flare brightly in the presence of its bounty.
+If the deadeye's original body was destroyed or is otherwise unavailable, the devil imbues the soul into another humanoid corpse.
+Regardless of the body the deadeye uses as a vessel, its bounty always recognizes that the deadeye has been sent to slay it.

-  The deadeye has six months, six days, and six hours to slay its bounty, and it is armed with a six-chambered **Hellfire Pistol** that can send its bounty straight to the Nine Hells.
-If the bounty is killed, or if the deadeye fails to kill its bounty before its time runs out, the deadeye's soul returns to the devil that owns it.
-If the bounty is too powerful, a devil often sends multiple deadeyes.
+  **Like a Man Possessed**.
+A deadeye has six months, six days and six hours to slay its bounty, and it is armed with a six-chambered hellfire pistol that can send its bounty straight to the Nine Hells.
+When its bounty is killed, or if the deadeye fails to kill its bounty before its time runs out, the deadeye's soul returns to the devil that owns it.
+If the bounty is too powerful for a single deadeye to claim by itself, a devil often sends multiple deadeyes for the job.

-  #### Combat Tactics
-  The Deadeye is a deadly ranged combatant who uses its high Initiative (thanks to **Quickdraw**) and **Tumble** to constantly maneuver for the perfect shot.
-It relies on **Evasion** and **Undead Fortitude** to shrug off area damage and survive fatal blows.
-The Deadeye begins combat by using **Faceoff** to target multiple foes immediately.
-Thanks to **Gunslinger**, it can engage in melee or at long range without disadvantage, making it a relentless hunter that ignores common cover.
+  **Unholy Justice.** A deadeye is similar to a revenant, only that it doesn't come back once it is destroyed.
+A deadeye has to rely on its skill and its cunning to track down a bounty.
+Often, a deadeye is assigned more than one bounty, and the names are inscribed onto the pistol's cylinder.
+If the deadeye's body is destroyed, its soul returns to the devil, where it can plead for another chance to complete its task.
+If a deadeye is successful in negotiations, it can plead for its soul to be released in exchange for damning multiple souls of those that have cheated the devil.

+  **Undead Nature**.
+A deadeye doesn't require air, food, drink, or sleep.
 ---

 ___